AlanFromJapan/grbl2image/README.md

 ## What it does
 - [x] Generates image from a GRBL file for a Laser job
-- [ ] Calculates an estimated size of the used frame (in LightBurn terminology)
+- [x] Calculates estimated bounds of the job
 - [ ] Calculates an estimated time of completion of the job

 ## Limitations